Kite Train Spectacles

 OK, I'll say that in English...

-We took photos, of course, like the one here which features a realistic "autumn leaves" kite train.
+We took photos, of course, like the one here that features a realistic "autumn leaves" kite train.

 Modern Novelty, Specialty, or Art Trains.
 OK, so that's three in one.
 What ties these subgroups together is the expertise, quality, and craftsmanship behind them.